chrisdueck/chrisdueck.github.io/_pages/experience.md

 __Non-Technical Experience:__

-- Leading small projects and providing assistance to junior devs
+- Managing projects and providing assistance to junior devs
 - Producing business specifications and designing mock-ups
 - Estimating and providing quotes for new projects
 - Regular communication with clients to support development and ongoing use of their systems
-- Handling ad-hoc customer support tasks
+- Handling or delegating ad-hoc customer support tasks

 ## Software Engineer (Placement)
 _Xceptor, July 2019 - August 2020_